ruediste/micro-blocks/README.md

 The least significant byte is stored after the opcode.
 The most significant bits are always stored in the opcode.
 If the parameter is signed, the sign bit is always stored in bit 3 of the opcode.

 Thus a jump with an offset of -60000 (binary two's complement 32 bit `1111 1111 1111 1111 0001 0101 1010 0000`) would be encoded as `0110 1111 | 0101 1010 | 1111 0001`.
 To decode, the four lower bits of the opcode have to be sign-extended to a 16 bit word and then concatenated with the two bytes following the opcode to form the 32 bit jump offset.

-### Yield

-Suspend execution of the current thread.

 ### Push